Antisemitism in Islam: Muhammad and Jews

 During Muhammad's life, Jews lived on the Arabian Peninsula, especially in and around Medina.
 Muhammad is known to have had a Jewish wife, Safiyya bint Huyayy, who subsequently converted to Islam.
 Safiyya, who was previously the wife of Kenana ibn al-Rabi, was selected by Muhammad as his bride after the Battle of Khaybar.

-According to Islamic sources, the Medinian Jews began to develop friendly alliances with Muhammad's enemies in Mecca so they could overthrow him, despite the fact that they promised not to overthrow him in the treaty of the Constitution of Medina and promised to take the side of him and his followers and fight against their enemies.
+According to Islamic sources, the Medinian Jews began to develop friendly alliances with Muhammad's enemies in Mecca so they could overthrow him, despite the fact that they had promised, in the Constitution of Medina, to take his side and fight against his enemies.
 Two Jewish tribes were expelled and the third one was wiped out.
 The Banu Qaynuqa was expelled for their hostility against the Muslims and for mocking them.
 The Banu Nadir was expelled after they attempted to assassinate Muhammad.
-The last one, the Banu Qurayza, was wiped out after the Battle of Trench where they attempted to ally themselves with the invading Quraish.
+The last one, the Banu Qurayza, was wiped out after the Battle of Trench, in which they allegedly attempted to ally themselves with the invading Quraysh.

-Samuel Rosenblatt opines these incidents were not part of policies directed exclusively against Jews, and Muhammad was more severe with his pagan Arab kinsmen.
+Samuel Rosenblatt opines that these incidents were not part of policies directed exclusively against Jews, and Muhammad was more severe with his pagan Arab relatives.
 In addition, Muhammad's conflict with Jews was considered of rather minor importance.
 According to Lewis, since the clash of Judaism and Islam was resolved and ended with the victory of the Muslims during Muhammad's lifetime, no unresolved theological dispute among Muslims fueled antisemitism.
-There is also a difference between the Jewish denial of the Christian message and the Jewish denial of the Muslim message, because Muhammad never claimed to be the Messiah nor did he claim to be the Son of God, however, he is referred to as "the Apostle of God."
-The cause of Muhammad's death is disputable, though the Hadiths tend to suggest he may have eventually succumbed to poison after having been poisoned at Khaybar by one of the surviving Jewish widows.
+There is also a difference between the Jewish denial of the Christian message and the Jewish denial of the Muslim message, because Muhammad never claimed to be the Messiah nor did he claim to be the Son of God; however, he is referred to as "the Apostle of God."
+The cause of Muhammad's death is disputable, though the Hadith tends to suggest he may have eventually succumbed to being poisoned at Khaybar by one of his surviving Jewish widows.

-According to Rosenblatt, Muhammad's disputes with the neighboring Jewish tribes left no marked traces on his immediate successors (known as Caliphs).
-The first Caliphs generally based their treatment of Jews upon the Quranic verses which encourage tolerance of them.
+According to Rosenblatt, Muhammad's disputes with the neighboring Jewish tribes left no marked traces on his immediate successors, known as caliphs).
+The first caliphs generally based their treatment of Jews upon the Quranic verses that encourage tolerance.
 Classical commentators viewed Muhammad's struggle with the Jews as a minor episode in his career, but the interpretation of it has shifted in modern times.